Saurabhd16/addtolist.github.io/README.md

-Welcome to the Interactive Shopping Cart project with Firebase integration!
-This project highlights a dynamic web-based shopping cart that empowers users to effortlessly add items to their cart and remove them as needed.
-Additionally, the project utilizes Firebase as a database to store and manage user cart data.
+# Project Title

-Key Features:
+Welcome to the **Interactive Shopping Cart Project**!
+This project showcases a dynamic web-based shopping cart where users can conveniently add items to their cart and remove them as needed.

-Item Listing: View a list of available items, each displaying its name, price, and an "Add to Cart" button.
+## Key Features

-Add to Cart: Click the "Add to Cart" button to add items to your shopping cart.
+- **Item Listing:** View a list of available items...
-Cart Summary: The cart displays a summary of your selected items, showing their names, quantities, and total prices.
+- **Add to Cart:** Click the "Add to Cart" button...
-Remove Items: Easily remove items from your cart by clicking on them.
+- **Cart Summary:** The cart displays a summary...

-Technologies Used:
+- **Remove Items:** Easily remove items from your cart...

-HTML for structuring the web page content.
+## Technologies Used

-CSS for styling the user interface and enhancing the visual appeal.
+- HTML for structuring the web page content...
-JavaScript for implementing interactivity and managing cart functionality. firebase for storing your data.
+- CSS for styling the user interface and enhancing...

-Demo:
+- JavaScript for implementing interactivity and managing...
-For a live demonstration of the Interactive Shopping Cart with Firebase integration, please visit https://saurabhd16.github.io/addtolist.github.io/
+- Firebase for storing data.